gcandau/graphql-playground/README.md

 In the folder `packages` you'll find the following packages:

-- `graphql-playground-electron`: Cross-platform electron app which uses `graphql-playground-react`
+- `graphql-playground-electron`: Cross-platform electron app which uses `graphql-playground-react-klocel`
-- `graphql-playground-html`: Simple HTML page rendering a version of `graphql-playground-react` hosted on JSDeliver
+- `graphql-playground-html`: Simple HTML page rendering a version of `graphql-playground-react-klocel` hosted on JSDeliver
 - `graphql-playground-middleware-express`: Express middleware using `graphql-playground-html`
 - `graphql-playground-middleware-hapi`: Hapi middleware using `graphql-playground-html`
 - `graphql-playground-middleware-koa`: Koa middleware using `graphql-playground-html`
 - `graphql-playground-middleware-lambda`: AWS Lambda middleware using `graphql-playground-html`
-- `graphql-playground-react`: Core of GraphQL Playground built with ReactJS
+- `graphql-playground-react-klocel`: Core of GraphQL Playground built with ReactJS

 <a name="help-and-community" />